ammo414/PoliticalCoding/README.md

 ## (Some) Documentation

-Currently, you will need to create a constants.py with the following information:
+The following `constants.py` file will be created with user input for values if desired.

 ```python
 db_config = {